Covid 19 Delta outbreak: Australian senator Jacqui Lambie erupts at Pauline Hanson, One Nation over vaccine mandates - NZ Herald

 "We (in the Senate) are charged with protecting their rights ...
 This is a pandemic of discrimination ...

-"What is our country coming to."
+"What is our country coming to?"

 Senator Rennick said he had been contacted by "thousands" of people who wanted the Prime Minister and the government to stand up to state premiers attempting to introduce mandates.